 Schools shall be closed on the Tuesday after the first Monday in November in Presidential election years.

-Schools shall be closed on the day of a regular or primary election, and those days may be used for professional development activities, professional meetings, or parent-teacher conferences.
+If any school in the District is used as a polling place, the school District shall be closed on the day of the election, and those days may be used for professional development activities, professional meetings, or parent-teacher conferences.
+Subject to the requirement that schools shall be closed on Presidential Election Day, the District may be open on the day of an election if no school in the District is used as a polling place.

 CURRICULUM AND INSTRUCTION A08.3